 At the regional level, the Association of Southeast Asian Nations (ASEAN) has also issued joint declarations and statements on working effectively against Climate Change and for DRR.
 This includes adopting a protocol or legal instrument to understand more about Climate Change and DRR issues and to engage in joint efforts to address these issues.

 In line with this, we need to reinforce our institutional capacity for disaster risk reduction and management and build up the resilience of our communities, including the financial, industrial, and environmental sectors.
 In recent times where factors contributing towards vulnerability are widespread, the challenges posed to humankind by disasters, whether natural or man-made, are larger than ever.
-Disaster and vulnerability are problems we have been facing with for over hundreds of years.
-Indeed, businesses will be inevitably impacted by them.
+Disaster vulnerability is a problem we have been facing for over hundreds of years.
+Indeed, businesses will inevitably be impacted.
 These impacts include reduced revenues due to operational disruptions and decrease in business activities; increased maintenance costs of damaged infrastructure; shortening of assets’ lifetime and decrease in value; and a substantial increase in insurance premiums and retrofitting costs as more infrastructures are damaged and regulations/technology standards evolve.

-- Sharing of tools and practices in preventing new disaster risk and reducing existing disaster risk especially through the implementation of integrated and inclusive economic, structural, legal, social, health, cultural, educational, environmental, technological, political, and institutional measures that significantly contribute in preventing and reducing hazard exposure and vulnerability to disaster, increasing preparedness for response and recovery, and thus strengthening resilience.
+- Sharing of tools and practices in preventing new disaster risks and reducing existing disaster risks especially through the implementation of integrated and inclusive economic, structural, legal, social, health, cultural, educational, environmental, technological, political, and institutional measures that can significantly contribute in preventing and reducing hazard exposure and vulnerability to disaster, increasing preparedness for response and recovery, and thus strengthening resilience;

 - Determine the relevance of business resiliency towards risk reductions in changing climate, how it affects the financial, industrial, and environmental safety of different business organizations/sectors, and how these businesses can deal/ cope-up on this changing climate.